ChemistJS/smiles/_posts/2015-11-11-Setting-coordinates-for-atoms.markdown

 The input to the positioning algorithm is a graph of the molecule.

-Before positioning the graph must have established structures: coherent parts, biconnected components, rings (detected using an SSSR algorithm - smallest set of smallest rings).
-Their detection takes place in the module `SMILES.detectStructure`.
+Before positioning the graph must have established structures: coherent parts, biconnected components and rings.
+Rings are detected using an SSSR algorithm (smallest set of smallest rings [1]), which chooses the most "basic" rings from all the rings in the graph.
+Detection of this structures is fairly simple, so we assume it is done beforehand.

 # Flipping the rings